Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 - Download and install BuhoCleaner on your Mac.

-- Launch BuhoCleaner, select Toolkit, and click the Start button to flush DNS cache quickly.
+- Launch BuhoCleaner, select Toolkit, and click the Start button to flush the DNS cache quickly.

-Delete all the files in the System Configuration folder except for com.apple.Boot.plist.
+Delete all files in the System Configuration folder except com.apple.Boot.plist.

 - Open Finder from the Dock.

-- While booting Mac, press and hold Command + R until the Apple logo appears.
+- While booting your Mac, hold Command + R until the Apple logo appears.

-- Click the Utility at the top left of your Mac screen and select Terminal.
+- Click the Utility menu and select Terminal.

 - Execute the command: